The Diana Gabaldon Trail

 Eilean Donan Castle

 It is not recorded that Jamie and Claire visited Skye but this extraordinary island seems to encapsulate much of the romance of the Highlands.
-Travel on some old roads, beside one of which is a cemetery with pitted grave stones, evidence of a skirmish between Jacobites and red coats.
+Travel on some old roads, beside one of which is a cemetery with pitted grave stones, evidence of a skirmish between Jacobites and the Redcoats.

 In Glenelg, a small community on the mainland opposite Skye, stand the two best preserved brochs on the Scottish mainland: perfectly circular towers, built in the time of Christ and still standing up to 30 foot tall with no help from mortar.
 Have lunch at the inn then cross to Skye on the small six car ferry and find your lodging, a Victorian inn by a little harbour, where Flora Macdonald was brought as a captive in 1746 after rescuing Bonnie Prince Charlie.
 The hotel and its bar, frequented by visitors and locals alike, is still the heart of a small community that includes a Skye-based whisky company and an art gallery.

 We recommend three nights on Skye, so next day take the Skye Bridge back to the mainland to see the evocative Eilean Donan Castle.
 That afternoon you may like to explore southern Skye, boat trips from Elgol and/or the excellent Museum of the Isles.

-Leave next morning on the ferry to Mallaig, and head for Loch nan Uamh where Prince Charlie landed in Agust 1745 and from where he escaped in September 1746.
+Leave next morning on the ferry to Mallaig, and head for Loch nam Uamh where Prince Charlie landed in Agust 1745 and from where he escaped in September 1746.
 Next comes Glenfinnan where the standard was raised in 1745.
-From there your road is by Fort William (only a piece of wall remains of the old fort) and Ballachulish to Glencoe.
+From there, your road is by Fort William (only a piece of wall remains of the old fort) and Ballachulish to Glencoe.
 Even before the Massacre of the Glencoe MacDonalds, this must have been a dark and threatening place, but with the knowledge of events in February 1692, it's bleak indeed.

-In contrast, Rannoch Moor is stunningly beautiful with shimmering pools of uncertain depth, incurably wild in all seasons.
+In contrast, Rannoch Moor is stunningly beautiful with shimmering pools of uncertain depth and incurably wild in all seasons.